d11wtq/whittle/README.md

 inputs.

 We can optionally use the Hash notation to map a name with a pattern (or a fixed string) when we declare terminal rules too, as we have done with the `:int` rule above.
-Note that the longer way around defining terminal rules is to do like we have done for `:expr` and define a block, but since this is such a common use-case, Whittle offers the shorthand.

 As the input string is parsed, it *must* match the start rule `:expr`.